 On Thursdays, from 2 pm to 6 pm, the museum grants free admission to residents of the City of Venice and those born in Venice, as well as to students at Venetian universities.
 Find out more

-Joan Mitchell was born on february 12, 1925, in Chicago.
-She studied art and painting from a very young age, and after having studied English literature at Smith College in Northampton, Massachusetts, attended the Art Institute of Chicago.
-Her early work reflects her interest in Henri Matisse and Paul Cézanne, as well as the work of the Mexican muralists José Clemente Orozco and David Alfaro Siqueiros, both of whom she met on a trip to Guanajuanto, Mexico, while traveling on a fellowship.
+Joan Mitchell was born on February 12, 1925, in Chicago.
+She studied art and painting from a very young age and, after studying English literature at Smith College in Northampton, Massachusetts, attended the Art Institute of Chicago.
+Her early work reflects her interest in Paul Cézanne and Henri Matisse, as well as the work of the Mexican muralists David Alfaro Siqueiros and José Clemente Orozco, both of whom she met on a trip to Guanajuanto, Mexico, while traveling on a fellowship.
 In 1948 she went to Europe, visiting France, Italy, and Spain.
 Her work of this period shows the influence of Cézanne, Vasily Kandinsky, and Vincent van Gogh.

 In 1950 Mitchell moved to New York.
-Soon after, she abandoned figurative representation, instead painting in a heavily stylized, abstract style aligned with that of Abstract Expressionist artists like Willem de Kooning, Arshile Gorky, and Franz Kline.
+Soon after, she abandoned figurative representation, instead painting in a heavily stylized abstract style aligned with that of Abstract Expressionist artists like Willem de Kooning, Arshile Gorky, and Franz Kline.
 Mitchell became a member of the Artists’ Club, and in 1951 participated in the Ninth Street Show, organized by the Club and Leo Castelli.
-In 1955 she moved to Paris to join the painter Jean-Paul Riopelle; they would move to a country house in Vétheuil, near Giverny, in 1968.
+In 1955 she moved to Paris to join the painter Jean-Paul Riopelle; They moved to a country house in Vétheuil, near Giverny, in 1968.
 In 1957 Mitchell participated in the exhibition Artists of the New York School: Second Generation, held at the Jewish Museum in New York.